Open-Attestation/open-attestation-cli/README.md

 #### Providing the wallet

-When interacting with blockchain, you may need to provide a way to access your wallet.
-When the wallet is required, all functions will provide multiples ways for you to provide the wallet information:
+When interacting with blockchain, you need to provide a way to access your wallet.
+All functions that require this provide multiple ways for you to enter your wallet information:

 1. It is recommended to use the `--encrypted-wallet-path` option where you provide a path to an [encrypted wallet](https://docs.ethers.io/v5/api/signer/#Wallet-encrypt).